Emmotes/ic_spoilers/docs/baldric.md

 ![High Stakes Negotiators Icon](images/baldric/26992.png) **Variant 1: High Stakes Negotiators** (Complete Area 75)
 > Baldric starts in the formation.
 He can be moved, but not removed.
 > Only Champions who have a Charisma of 15 or higher and are not next to Uggie can deal damage
-> Fallbacks Champions can always deal damage, regardless of their position or CharismaGetting to know Baldric and Uggie: Baldric's main buff primarily targets Champions with a high Charisma, and Uggie's buff targets Champions that aren't next to her.
+> Fallbacks Champions can always deal damage, regardless of their position or Charisma
+> Getting to know Baldric and Uggie: Baldric's main buff primarily targets Champions with a high Charisma, and Uggie's buff targets Champions that aren't next to her.
 Choose and place your primary damage dealer carefully!
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![The Tavern Keepers Icon](images/baldric/26993.png) **Variant 2: The Tavern Keepers** (Complete Area 125)